John F. Condon

 John F. "Jafsie" Condon (June 1, 1860 – January 2, 1945) was an American college football coach and school principal.
 He was the first head football coach at Fordham University, serving for one season, in 1883, and compiling a record of 3–5.
-He became the principal at a New York City public school and gained fame in 1932 as the person who paid the ransom in the Lindbergh kidnapping.
+He became the principal at a New York City public school and gained fame in 1932 as the person who delivered the ransom in the Lindbergh kidnapping.

 Condon died of pneumonia, on January 2, 1945, at his home in The Bronx.